To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 What interesting or unique points does CrowdProperty have?

-CrowdProperty is mainly focused towards the lowest-risk kind of property development lending to experienced developers, offering first-charge lending only against developments that already have planning permission.
+CrowdProperty is mainly focused on property development lending to experienced developers, offering first-charge lending only against developments that already have planning permission.

 Since early 2019, it’s also offered short-term (bridging) loans to developers, e.g. for purchasing land or property.